UVM10/ToDoList/README.md

 ## 1. Overview

-- To-do list is a CLI program for managing tasks.
+- Objective: Ceate an app for managing tasks easily on CLI
 - Functions:
     - Add task
     - Delete task
     - Edit task
     - Search tasks by names
     - Sort tasks list by completion rate
-- This program provide users a simple and light-weight tool for checking and  managing tasks.
+- Goal: An user-friendly and minimal app with basic functions.

 ## 2. Features